AppleGamer22/applegamer22.github.io/content/posts/shell/index.md

 Red Hat-based | `sudo dnf install zsh-syntax-highlighting` macOS | `brew install zsh-completions zsh-history-substring-search zsh-syntax-highlighting`

-The following code should be added to your `~/.zshrc` in order to use the history substring search and syntax highlighting plug-ins:
+The following code should be added to your `~/.zshrc` file in order to use the history substring search and syntax highlighting plug-ins:

 ```sh
 if [[ "$OSTYPE" == "linux-gnu"* ]]; then